Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

-In the next section, we will prove that every increasing positive monoid of an Archimedean field is an FF-monoid, a special version of our main theorem.
+As a special version of our main theorem, we have that every increasing positive monoid of an Archimedean field is an FF-monoid.
 However, under the hypothesis of Proposition~\ref{prop: positive moniods in Archimedean fields are atomic if they don't have zero as a limit point} we cannot always guarantee that $P$ is an FF-monoid.
-Let us exemplify this observation.
+The next example illustrates this observation.

 \begin{example} Let $\{p_n\}$ be an enumeration of the prime numbers.
-Consider the Puiseux monoid $P$ of $\rr$ generated by the set
+Consider the Puiseux monoid $P$ of the Archimedean ambient field $\rr$ generated by the set

 Since $1 < a < 2$ for every $a \in A$, it follows that $\mathcal{A}(P) = A$ and, therefore, $P$ is atomic.
-As $a > 1$ for each $a \in \mathcal{A}(P)$, we see that $0$ is not a limit point of $P$.
-However, for every $n \in \nn$ one finds that
+As $a > 1$ for each $a \in A$, we see that $0$ is not a limit point of $P^\bullet$.
+However, for every $n \in \nn$, one finds that

 which implies that $\mathsf{Z}(3)$ contains infinitely many factorizations.
-Hence $P$ fails to be an FF-monoid.
+Hence $P$ fails to be an FF-monoid. \end{example}